- What is iPaaS?

 The Benefits and advantages of iPaaS

 As iPaaS is hosted in the cloud by an external provider it removes many of the costs usually associated with data integration and business process automation.
-All the tools and connectors are hosted, upgraded and maintained by the vendor meaning that organisations can concentrate on core business strategies.
+All the tools and connectors are hosted, upgraded and maintained by the vendor or its channel partner, depending on the business model, meaning that organisations can concentrate on core business strategies.

 - Reduced costs: iPaaS technology is usually cheaper than middleware solutions and works on a subscription basis, therefore removing sometimes expensive upfront costs.